Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 These emotional triggers can be altered so you don’t get upset or disturbed easily.

-When you bother them, it’s like shining a spotlight on all the dark corners they’ve been trying to hide.
+When your presence bothers them, it’s like shining a spotlight on all the dark corners they’ve been trying to hide.

 It’s not about you being better than them.
 It’s about you being authentically you, and that authenticity is like kryptonite to the fake personas they’ve built up.